 What’s the biggest difference between 10" Firm and 12" Medium?

-The 12" Medium gives noticeably more contouring and pressure relief.
-The 10" Firm feels flatter and more supportive, but it can be less forgiving for side sleepers.
+The 12" Medium has more contouring and noticeably better pressure relief.
+The 10" Firm feels flatter and firmer, which can help back sleepers but may feel less forgiving on shoulders for side sleepers.